bloeys/regexl/README.md

 Regexl is a high level language for regex that can be used in any project as a simple library.

-You can read about its creation history [here](https://bloeys.com/blog/regexl-a-high-level-language-for-regex/).
+You can read about the reasoning for creating Regexl [here](https://bloeys.com/thoughts/thought-2-regex-is-like-assembly/).

 **Table of contents:**